cakoch10/Interpolation-Methods/README.md

   * **Summary**: Reads original trajectory files and LOESS interpolated trajectories (located in the `Loess_Traj` folder).
 Each pair of files (the actual trajectory and the corresponding interpolated trajectory) is compared using the `error` class.
 The error (in kilometers), error squared (kilometers squared), and distance (km) for each trajectory is stored in an array.
 These values are then written to a `.plt` file (namely, the `LoessErrorTraj.plt` file located in the `Error_Analysis` folder.
 Note that the distance returned is the total distance of the trajectory rather than the distance of the interpolated gap.
   * **Imports**: `error.java` and `writeToFile.java`
 * `LoessErrorTS_General.java`
   * **Summary**: Read original time series files and LOESS interpolated time series (located in the `Loess_TS` folder).
 Each pair of files (the original time series and the corresponding interpolated time series) is compared using the `tsError` class.
-The error (km), the error squared (km squared), and the legnth (number of points) are recorded in an array.
+The error (Hilberts), the error squared (Hilberts squared), and the legnth (number of points) are recorded in an array.
 The values are written to the `LoessTSError.plt` file in the `Error_Analysis` folder.
   * **Imports**: `tsError.java` and `writeToFile.java`
 * `LoessInterpolation.java`
   * **Summary**: Provides an implementation of the LOESS interpolator using the Apache Commons Math library.